Back

 Example:

-bix dev-no-iex # essentially, mix phx.server
+bix local phx-server # essentially, mix phx.server

 Mix